Victoria’s COVID-19 crisis by the numbers

-* 282 new cases.
-There have been no 400-plus days since last Wednesday

-* 25 deaths, taking the state toll to 334 and the national figure to 421.
-It’s Australia’s most deaths in a 24-hour period
+* 17 deaths, taking the state toll to 351 and the national figure to 438

-* Latest deaths include: a man aged in his 60s, three men and four women in their 70s, four men and six women in their 80s, and three men and four women in their 90s
+* Latest deaths include: a man aged in his 60s, a man and woman in their 70s, four men and two women in their 80s, and four men and four women in their 90s

 KEY AGED CARE OUTBREAKS